 Deficit represents the cumulative balance of periodic total comprehensive income or loss, dividend distributions, correction of prior year's errors, effect of changes in accounting policy and other capital adjustments.
-When retained earnings account has a debit balance, it is called a "deficit".
 A deficit is not an asset but a deduction from equity.